 The kid starts with all of the valuable items, or, loot cards placed face down on the boards.

 At the start of each round, players draw up to six cards from their retrospective decks.
-The kid needs to take three loot cards and after showing the players, hides them in one of three locations.
+The kid needs to take three loot cards and after showing the players, hide them in one of three locations.
 These locations are usually entry points for the bandits to break into.

 As Kevin, you’ll need to set traps, these traps can be disarmed by the bad guys if they choose to discard a card from their hand.
 The bad guys can choose to retreat at any time if the risk is too big.
 Some traps also allow the kid to damage the burglars.

 The game ends if the bad guys steal $2,000 or more worth of valuables and money.
 But Kevin, the kid, is also able to win if he manages to save enough valuable items or the bad guys get arrested.